AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 - `type`, i.e. the run type
 - `periodName`
 - `passName`
-- `provenance`
+- `provenance`, can be either `qc` for normal data or `qc_mc` for Monte Carlo data.

 When running with the aliECS the run number is automatically provided to the modules' code.

-To set a run number and the other attributes in an "uncontrolled" environment such as a development setup, one can set it in the config file.
-Note that we call it `Activity` and not `Run` in this context:
+To set a run number and the other attributes in an "uncontrolled" environment such as a development setup, one can set it in the config file:
 ```yaml
       "Activity": {
         "number": "42",